 An approved concentration will appear on the student's official transcript.
-If no concentration is selected the transcript will show BSBA without any concentration notation.
+If no concentration is selected the transcript will show the program title without any concentration notation.

 Students may have only one formal concentration.

 Concentrations are open to both on-campus classroom and distance learning modality students.